Wuthering Heights (1970 film)

 Wuthering Heights is a 1970 British period romantic drama film directed by Robert Fuest, based on the 1847 Emily Brontë novel of the same name.
-It stars Anna Calder-Marshall as Cathy and Timothy Dalton as Heathcliff, with supporting roles played by Harry Andrews, Pamela Brown, Hugh Griffith, Ian Ogilvy, and Judy Cornwell.
+It stars Anna Calder-Marshall as Cathy and Timothy Dalton as Heathcliff, with supporting roles played by Harry Andrews, Pamela Brown, Hugh Griffith, Ian Ogilvy and Judy Cornwell.

 The film was produced by the British branch of American International Pictures, who also distributed the film in the United States.
-Like the 1939 version, it depicts only the first sixteen chapters concluding with Cathy Linton's death and omits the trials of her daughter, Hindley's son, and Heathcliff's son.
+Like the 1939 version, it depicts only the first sixteen chapters concluding with Cathy Linton's death and omits the trials of her daughter, Hindley's son and Heathcliff's son.

 The film opened to mixed reviews, but was a commercial success, grossing $4.5 million from a $800,000 production budget.
-Michel Legrand’s score earned a Best Original Score nomination at the 28th Golden Globe Awards.
+Michel Legrand's score earned a Best Original Score nomination at the 28th Golden Globe Awards.

 Comparison to source material

-This film version differs from the book in several ways, and most of the differences involve Hindley Earnshaw.
+This film version differs from the book in several ways, and most of the differences involve Hindley Earnshaw (Julian Glover).
 First it takes a more sympathetic look at Hindley.
-Usually portrayed as being a cruel oppressor of Heathcliff, in this version he is persecuted by his father and lives in Heathcliff's shadow.
-Also in this version, Nelly Dean, the narrator, is shown as being in love with Hindley and unable to express her feelings due to their class difference.
-After his wife's death, Hindley goes through a hedonistic stage but finally pulls himself out of it.
+Usually portrayed as being a cruel oppressor of Heathcliff, in this version he is persecuted by his father (Harry Andrews) and lives in Heathcliff (Timothy Dalton)'s shadow.
+Also in this version, Nelly Dean (Judy Cornwell), the narrator, is shown as being in love with Hindley and unable to express her feelings due to their class difference.
+After his wife Frances' (Morag Hood) death, Hindley goes through a hedonistic stage but finally pulls himself out of it.

 At the end of the film, perhaps the most controversial of all the differences, Hindley succeeds in fatally shooting Heathcliff and remains the owner of Wuthering Heights.
-Heathcliff and Cathy's ghosts are then reunited.

-When first introducing Heathcliff, the film also suggests that Heathcliff might be Mr Earnshaw's illegitimate son and hence Cathy's half-brother.
+Heathcliff and Catherine Earnshaw (Anna Calder-Marshall)'s ghosts are then reunited.
+When first introducing Heathcliff, the film also suggests that Heathcliff might be Mr. Earnshaw's illegitimate son and hence Cathy's half-brother.